 Reading skills (Written understanding)

 Whether it’s reading menus, road signs, weather reports or transport timetables, understanding written material is a key skill for all language learners.
-It’s important therefore that educators are easily able to share a wide variety of these source materials with their students.
+It’s important therefore that language educators are easily able to share a wide variety of these source materials with their students.

 Sanako Connect’s flexibility enables teachers to upload such digital content and to easily share it with their students.
 Educators are also able to create tasks for students within Connect, based on that material, to test their reading skills and understanding.
+This is easy to do with the in-built content authoring tools that are demonstrated on the above screenshot.